 - Exemptions are stored on a per-scheme, per-origin basis (e.g. “Allow teams: from https://teams.microsoft.com“, so if multiple origins use the same scheme, you’ll need to exempt each one.

-- This checkbox is visible by default in Edge 84, but can be disabled using the existing Group Policy.
+- This checkbox can be disabled using Group Policy.

-- To clear stored exemptions, you may continue to use the “Cookies and other site data” checkbox in the Clear Browsing Data dialog box.
+- To clear all user-granted exemptions (in any version), you may use the “Cookies and other site data” checkbox in the Clear Browsing Data dialog box.
 Note that you can set the time range to anything you like– all Origin+Scheme exemptions will be cleared.

 You can experiment with this feature using the AppProtocol test page.